-Success in the Doctor of Occupational Therapy curriculum requires a student demonstrate the cognitive skills, psychomotor skills, communication skills, self-care abilities and affective behaviors expected of an entry-level occupational therapist.
-Entry-level occupational therapists are competent clinicians who evaluate and provide interventions to the general population of acute and rehabilitation clients in a variety of health care settings.
-The purpose of this document is to delineate the knowledge, skills and professional behaviors deemed essential for completion of the Occupational Therapy program and entrance into professional practice.
+Success in the Occupational Therapy Assistant curriculum requires a student to demonstrate the cognitive skills, psychomotor skills, communication skills, self-care abilities, and affective behaviors expected of an entry-level occupational therapy assistant.
+Entry-level occupational therapy assistants are competent clinicians who provide interventions to the general population of acute and rehabilitation clients in a variety of healthcare settings.
+The purpose of this document is to delineate the knowledge, skills, and professional behaviors deemed essential for completion of the Occupational Therapy Assistant Program and entrance into professional practice.

-The following list is illustrative and does not represent an all-inclusive listing of the functions of an occupational therapist.
-Throughout the OTD program, students will be assessed not only on their scholastic accomplishments, but also on their physical and emotional capacities to meet the full requirements of the OTD program’s curricula and to graduate as skilled and effective practitioners.
+The following list is illustrative and does not represent an all-inclusive listing of the functions of an occupational therapy assistant.
+Throughout the OTA program, students will be assessed not only on their scholastic accomplishments, but also on their physical and emotional capacities to meet the full requirements of the OTA program’s curricula and to graduate as skilled and effective practitioners.

-The Occupational Therapy Program educates students as generalist practitioners, in accordance with the requirements of the Accreditation Council for Occupational Therapy Education (ACOTE).
-Occupational Therapy is a profession that includes a number of domains of practice, e.g. hospital-based, school system, and mental health.
-The various domains encompass skill sets that differ according to setting and job.
-For this reason, occupational therapy students must have knowledge and entry-level competencies that span all domains, so that they are prepared for employment in all areas of practice.
+The Occupational Therapy Assistant Program educates students as general practitioners, in accordance with eh requirements of the Accreditation Council for Occupational Therapy Education (ACOTE).
+Occupational Therapy is a profession that includes several domains of practice, e.g., hospital based, school systems, and mental health.
+The various domains encompass skill sets that differ according to the setting and job.
+For this reason, occupational therapy assistant students must have knowledge and entry-level competence that span all domains, so that they are prepared for employment in all areas of practice.

-MU OTD is committed to the education of all qualified individuals, including persons with disabilities who, with or without reasonable accommodation, are capable of performing the essential functions of the Program.
-It is the policy of the Occupational Therapy Program to comply with the Americans with Disabilities Act (ADA).
-In accordance with federal regulations established by the ADA, Section 504 of the Civil Rights Act of 1973, and state and local requirements regarding students and applicants with disabilities, the following standards are described to assist each candidate/student in evaluating his/her prospect for academic and clinical success.
+MU BSOTA is committed to the education of all qualified individuals, including persons with disabilities, who, with or without reasonable accommodation, can perform the essential functions of the Program.
+It is the policy of the Occupational Therapy Assistant Program to comply with the American with Disabilities Act (ADA).
+In accordance with federal regulations established by the ADA, Section 504 of the Civil Rights Act of 1973, and state and local requirements regarding students and applicants with disabilities, the following standards are described to assist each applicant/student in evaluating their prospect for academic and clinical success.

-If a student cannot demonstrate the following skills and abilities, it is the responsibility of the student to request an appropriate accommodation.
-The OTD Program will provide reasonable accommodation as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship such as those that cause a significant expense, difficulty or are unduly disruptive to the educational process.
+If a student cannot demonstrate the following skills and abilities, it is the responsibility of the student to request appropriate accommodation.
+The OTA program will provide reasonable accommodation as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship such as those that cause a significant expense, difficulty or are unduly disruptive to the educational process.